Ramakrishnanewbie/NLP_FINAL_PROJECT/README.md

 pip install -r requirements.txt
 ```

-3. Export your trained models from your Jupyter notebook:
+3. Export your trained models from your Jupyter notebook (Most important, otherwise streamlit won't run):

+* Github doesn't allow us toa dd pkl and pt files where the weights are saved due to storage limit.
+So, do make sure to update these to make sure the UI works.

 ```python
 # Save the TF-IDF vectorizer
 joblib.dump(tfidf, "tfidf_vectorizer.pkl")